-Study population A total of 80 (100%) patients (50 boys and 30 girls) were enrolled, and were all vaccinated.
-Mean age was 6,25 years, ranging from 10 months to 16,5 years.
+Study population A total of 804 (100%) patients (50 boys and 304 girls) were enrolled, and all of them gotand were all vaccinated.
+Mean age was 6,25.5 years, ranging from 10 months to 22.2-16,5 years.
+The oldest patient in this study was a mother who came to get her daughter vaccinated, and ended upbeing vaccinated herself.
 Mean age of those getting the vaccine fractioned was 6 years 9 months, and those getting single dose vaccine were 6 years 3 months.